hundredrabbits/thebook/north_pacific_logbook.md

 The breeze is still with us, the sky is overcast now though, it is much cooler outside without the warmth of the sun.

 ##### 2330
 Light winds, Pino is self-steering to the southeast, sometimes we can nudge it back to east with ropes.
 It started to drizzle, so I went inside.
-We're moving at a low 2.5-3 knots.
+We're moving at a low 5 km/h (2.5 kn).
 It is difficult to find motivation to adjust sails in the rain and in the dark.
 I'm doing what I can from inside, hoping the breeze won't leave, it just might as the current forecast calls for zero winds in this area — and yet?
 The sun cannot rise fast enough.
 I am tired today, and hoping the brightness of the day will kick that out of me.

 I feel bad because I dropped a glass jar onto Devine's bony side while reaching for a snack in the dark.
 He was not pleased with me.